Submit Your Work

 Let your voice be heard.

-The Martin Luther King, Jr. Day Writing Awards invites poetry and prose submissions from all high school and college students in western Pennsylvania and all Carnegie Mellon campuses through our online Submittable page.
+The Martin Luther King, Jr. Day Writing Awards invites poetry and prose submissions from all high school and undergraduate and graduate university students in western Pennsylvania and all Carnegie Mellon campuses through our online Submittable portal.
 (Students must be currently enrolled at the time of submission.)
+The deadline for submissions to the 2021 awards competition is Sunday, November 22, 2020.

 We seek personal narratives dealing with individual experiences of difference and discrimination or personal reflections on Dr. King’s legacy that rely on concrete detail.
 Past prize winners have addressed a wide range of related topics, such as racism; ethnic and cultural prejudice; assimilation and identity; gender/sexual orientation; religious persecution; gender bias; sexual assault; cognitive, developmental, intellectual, mental, physical, and sensory differences; and stereotyping of all kinds.
 We encourage you to review the submission tips and the examples of prizewinning work for inspiration.

-Selected entries will be published, and students will be invited to read their work at Carnegie Mellon University on Martin Luther King, Jr. Day, Monday, January 20, 2020.
+Selected entries will be published, and students will be invited to read their work for Carnegie Mellon's annual celebration on Martin Luther King, Jr. Day, Monday, January 18, 2021.
+Due to the coronavirus pandemic, we will explore a variety of formats for the celebration.

 Tips for Writing a Prizewinning Entry